dusanmsk/zigbee2udp/README.md

     overlayroot-chroot rm -f /etc/overlayroot.local.conf
     reboot

 Make your changes, then reenable overlayroot again (previous step).

+# How to configure

+### zigbee->loxone
+Create new UDP Virtual input in loxone on port you specified in configuration.
+Open UDP monitor and watch for a traffic, then create virtual commands for messages you are interested in.

+### loxone->zigbee
+(Optionally) create new user for zigbee (name and password as you specified in variables).
+Now create virtal output, which name starts with 'lox2zigbee_'.
+Whatever is after this name is used as mqtt path to zigbee device, so for example virtual input with name 'lox2zigbee_led1_set_brightness' will send mqtt message zigbee/led1/set { "brightness" : VALUE }, which is message for IKEA Tradfri LED bulb named "led1".

 # How it works

 Zigbee2mqtt receives zigbee messages from zigbee devices and sends them to mqtt topic.
-Mqtt2udp listens for that topics and extracts all flat data coming from zigbee device, mapping it to udp messages which are then sent to loxone miniserver.
+Loxonebridge listens for that topics and extracts all flat data coming from zigbee device, mapping it to udp messages which are then sent to loxone miniserver.

 Example: